 I’m not always organized when my days are very hectic, but today for this recipe I tried to think ahead and work efficiently to make this recipe as easy as ‘pie’.
 Which it was.

 First roll out the pie crust and set aside.
 I used a pre-made pie crust today to insure my results would be perfect since time was of the essence.
 Slice the apples and the rest is very easy.

 Because granny smith apples are firm and tart they hold up well in this type of recipe.
-The maple syrup works well with the tart apples.
+The maple syrup pairs well with the tart granny smith apples.
 I left the skin on the apples but if you want to peel them.

 There is no granulated sugar in this recipe which is a plus.
 The 2 tablespoons of pure maple syrup was more than enough sweetness for this crostata.
 I did use the turbinado sugar on the crust which was really for ‘dressing up’ but it is not necessary if you want to eliminate unnecessary sugar.

 I added Brie for a sweet/savory combination but the Brie melted in seamlessly and no one even knew there was cheese in it.
 Everyone loved it.
 You can always sprinkle additional Brie on the Crostata while it is still warm when serving.Print

 Apple Crostata is Italian for a rustic apple pie and in French it is called an apple galette.
 Baking a crostata or galette is actually the same, however it should not be confused with a tart since it is not baked in a tart pan.
 Apple Crostata (or galette) is a delicious and very easy to make rustic open pie for dessert any time!

 - Total Time: 35-45 min